talent-maritinyu/alx-system_engineering-devops/README.md

-#!/bin/bash
-The repository contains solutions to the 0x0-shell basics
+The repository contains directories with shell basics and shell permissions files